philzook58/philzook58.github.io/_posts/2025-03-03-knuckle_typeclass.md

 assert ilist.sort() == rlist.sort()
 assert List.car(ilist).sort() == List.car(rlist).sort() # same sort = T. Odd.
 But reasonable maybe.
 ```

+When they go into functions, they get implicitly foralled?
+Here is an attempt at defining a recursor on Nat.

 ```python
 from z3 import *